derekpowell/docker-tut-example/README.md

 # docker-tut-example

-an example docker repo for my tutorial
+An example docker repo for my tutorial.